78 Super Awesome Hobbies to Pick Up in Your 20S

 Learn the ancient art of improving your sense of balance, coordination, flexibility, and concentration.
 Jumping is an important part of fencing, as it allows you to look for unguarded areas and opportunities to hit your opponent.

 If you already run, you’re probably aware of its therapeutic benefits.
-Running is an excellent way to immerse yourself in your world and be alone with it.
+Running is an excellent way to immerse yourself in your world and be alone in it.

 Start slowly if running is difficult for you.
 Every day, walk a hundred meters further.
 People abandon such hobbies because they have unrealistic expectations of themselves.
 You can begin small and progress gradually.